 Latest Economic Reports

-- Consumer confidence: The Conference Board Consumer Confidence Index®> decreased slightly in April following an increase in March.
-The index stands at 107.3 in April, down from 107.6 in March.
-The Present Situation Index, based on consumers’ assessment of current business and labor market conditions, decreased to 152.6 in April, down from 153.8 in March.
-The Expectations Index, based on consumers’ short-term outlook for income, business, and labor market conditions, inched higher to 77.2 in April from 74.0 in March.
+- Consumer confidence: The Conference Board Consumer Confidence Index® decreased in April to 101.3, down from 104.0 in March.
+The Present Situation Index, based on consumers’ assessment of current business and labor market conditions, increased to 151.1 in April, up from 148.9 in the previous month.
+The Expectations Index, based on consumers’ short-term outlook for income, business, and labor market conditions, fell to 68.1 in April from 74.0 in March.
 According to the Conference Board’s report, the Expectations Index has remained below 80.0, the level associated with a recession within the next year, since February 2022.

 Eye on the Month Ahead